davidlick/bookish/README.md

 ## Getting Started

 To run bookish locally first set the `BOOKSHOST` environment variable in `./docker-compose.yml` to the Books API hostname.
-You can then use the docker-compose from the root directory to spin up the local environment:
+You can then use docker-compose from the root directory to spin up the local environment:

 ```
 docker-compose up -d